 JVC is unable to arrange for two or more people to serve together.
 Each applicant applies to JVC as an individual and is considered for placement as such.

-To serve as a Jesuit Volunteer in the US we require a one-year commitment, which begins in the first weeks of August with orientation and ends the following August.
+To serve as a Jesuit Volunteer in the U.S. we require a one-year commitment, which begins in the first weeks of August with orientation and ends the following July.

-To serve as a Jesuit Volunteer outside the US we require a two-year commitment, beginning with orientation in August.
+To serve as a Jesuit Volunteer outside the U.S. we require a two-year commitment, beginning with orientation in August.
 We ask that volunteers do not return to the U.S. until their service obligation ends.
-International commitments follow one of two cycles:

 The vast majority of Jesuit Volunteers enter graduate school or the workforce immediately after their term of service ends.
 While some accept paid positions at their agency placement or go on to work in the non-profit or social justice fields, many others begin careers in fields including medicine, law, politics, and finance, bringing with them the skills and values they learned as Jesuit Volunteers.